IET Management Symposium 2024

 Patrick will share "Why do Hydrogen Projects Dissipate?" with us.
 His presentation will look at the pitfalls that currently prevent the mass development of hydrogen projects, both in Hong Kong and abroad.
 It will explore why these projects can have long development cycles and how delays in the establishment of clear, robust supply lines can hold back future development.
 He will share with us his view at the technological, political, economic and social limitations holding back hydrogen proliferation across the major players today.
 Additionally, he will analyse what steps or incentive schemes have developers and governments used to support hydrogen projects and what effects these measures have had so far.

-Ir CHANG Fan
+Ir Fan CHANG

 Mr. CHANG is the Director of Business Strategy, Generation at CLP Power Hong Kong Limited.
 He has over 30 years of power generation experience with diversified exposure, including project design and implementation, risk and integrity management, asset maintenance and management, and business strategy.
 He is a Fellow Member of HKIE and also a member of IMechE.